 Pursuing Common Questions

 Have you ever taken some celery out of the refrigerator just to notice it was all limp and rubbery?
-It wasn't that way when we purchased it from the story and it definitely doesn't look like the celery we eat when we have have it for a snack.
-How can celery go from being rigid one day and then rubbery the next?
+It wasn't that way when we purchased it from the store, and it definitely doesn't look like the celery we eat when we have have it for a snack.
+How can celery go from being rigid one day, then rubbery the next?
 Can we still eat it?
 Do we really want to?
-Can we 'fix' the stalks so they are rigid again?
+Can we "fix" the stalks so they are rigid again?

-In today's Daily Do, we will figure out what happened our celery!
+In today's Daily Do, we will figure out what happened to our celery!

 Students will make various descriptions of the celery.
-They may mention the celery stalk's rigidity describing the stalks as “hard” or “firm”.
-They may take notice of the color.
+They may mention the celery stalk's rigidity, describing the stalks as “hard” or “firm.”
+They may notice the color.
 Students might also notice moisture in or around the outside of the celery stalk.
 All of these observations are valuable for prompting students to think about water being inside the celery stalk.

-The leaves need water in order to complete the process of photosynthesis.
+The leaves need water to complete the process of photosynthesis.
 Younger students will not know this yet, but older students may.

 Ask students to observe the above picture of celery growing in the ground.

-Many students have not thought about celery as a plant in the ground.
-Typically, they think of celery as the stalks they eat.
-This will promote students to think about the question “What part of the plant is a celery stalk?”
+Many students have not thought of celery as a plant in the ground.
+Typically they consider celery as the stalks they eat.
+This will prompt students to think about this question: “What part of the plant is a celery stalk?”
 Our goal is to get students to realize the celery stalk is the stem of the plant.
-From that, we will get students thinking about how water moves throughout the plant.
+From that, we will spark students' thinking about how water moves throughout the plant.

 Encourage your children to explain to you what they know (or think they know) about why you water the base of the plant instead of the leaves.
-If you purchased celery that has leafy tops on them, encourage children to observe the leaves and describe what they notice about them.
-Students approximately:
+If you purchased celery that has leafy tops, encourage children to observe the leaves and describe what they notice about them.

 Early elementary students will tell you about how the roots obtain water from the soil for the plants.

-Upper elementary students and older may tell you that leaves carry out photosynthesis and need water to do so.
+Upper-elementary students and older students may tell you that leaves carry out photosynthesis and need water to do so.

-Ask students to “explain the science of how plants hold, or move, water”.
-Older students may talk about water “moving” through the plant whereas younger students may talk about water “being in” in the plant.
+Ask students to “explain the science of how plants hold, or move, water.”
+Older students may talk about water “moving” through the plant, while younger students may refer to water “being in” the plant.

-Children will attempt many varieties of explanations, but our goal here is not to distinguish between right vs. wrong answers or ideas.
+Children will attempt many varieties of explanations, but our goal here is not to distinguish between right and wrong answers or ideas.
 Rather, we want to foster discussion about the “how” and the “why” of water transport in plants.
-Ask follow-up questions to explanations such as : “Can you tell me more about that?” and “How do you know that?”
+Ask follow-up questions to their explanations, such as “Can you tell me more about that?” and “How do you know that?”